Torn apart by Canadian wildfire, families face anxious future

-LAC LA BICHE/CONKLIN, Alberta, May 6 (Reuters) - After she and her husband fled in different directions as a wildfire burned mercilessly through Canada’s Fort McMurray, Erin Naughton faces another difficult task: how to keep her family going until they can return to the city they call home.
+LAC LA BICHE/CONKLIN, Alberta (Reuters) - After she and her husband fled in different directions as a wildfire burned mercilessly through Canada’s Fort McMurray, Erin Naughton faces another difficult task: how to keep her family going until they can return to the city they call home.

 She fled north to pick up one child, while her husband drove south as traffic and evacuation routes forced them apart on Tuesday.